reflexive-communications/wrapi/README.md

 This extension adds a new REST API endpoint, which is basically a wrapper for the CiviCRM stock REST endpoint (hence the name: API wrapper = WrAPI :).
 It allows custom handlers to listen to this endpoint, and take any action to handle the request.
-In the stock API you can only do atomic operations, like add contact, add new tag, add tag to contact, etc. If you need more complex workflow to handle an event from outside of CiviCRM, you have to call more REST request.
+In the stock API you can only do atomic operations, like add contact, add new tag, add tag to contact, etc. If you need more complex workflow to handle an event from outside of CiviCRM, you have to call more REST HTTP request.

 For example:
 - You want to handle a situation, like registration on a different site.